Chief petty officer (United States): Role

-Navy chief petty officers serve a dual role as both technical experts and as leaders, with an increasing emphasis on leadership as they progress through the CPO paygrades.
+Navy chief petty officers serve a dual role as both technical experts and as leaders, with an increasing emphasis on leadership as they progress through the CPO pay grades.
 Like petty officers, every chief petty officer has both a rate (unlike the land and air services, rank only refers to commissioned officers in the U.S. Navy and U.S. Coast Guard) and a rating (i.e., job specialty, similar to an MOS in the U.S. Army and U.S. Marine Corps, or an AFSC in U.S. Air Force).
 A chief petty officer's full title is a combination of the two.
 Thus, a chief petty officer who has the rating of gunner's mate would be referred to as a chief gunner's mate (GMC).

 Each rating has an official abbreviation, such as QM for quartermaster, BM for boatswain's mate, and FC for fire controlman.
 When combined with the Petty Officer level, this gives the short-hand for the Chief's rate, such as BMC for Chief Boatswain's Mate.
 It is not uncommon practice to refer to the Chief by this shorthand in all but the most formal correspondence (such as printing and inscription on awards).
 Usually, Chief Petty Officers are referred to in conversation as "Chief", regardless of their rating.

 In the U.S. Navy, both commissioned officers and chief petty officers are often colloquially referred to as "Khakis".
 In the past, commissioned officers and chief petty officers wore khaki-colored uniforms both while on board seagoing vessels and ashore, as opposed to petty officers and seamen, who were referred to as deckplate sailors, or blueshirts.
 However, since 2009, while the khaki service uniform is still occasionally worn ashore, the U.S. Navy has progressed to utilizing a green/tan/black camouflage working uniform (NWU Type IIIs); replacing the daily wear of khaki service uniforms while on board vessels and ashore.
-During this time, a newly adopted service uniform for sailors in pay grades E-6 and below, consisting of a khaki shirt and black trousers was implemented.
+During this time, a newly adopted Service Uniform for sailors in pay grades E-6 and below, consisting of a khaki shirt and black trousers was implemented.
 The latter has caused some discontent among some chief petty officers and commissioned officers as a result.
 In the U.S. Coast Guard, petty officers, chief petty officers, warrant officers, and commissioned officers all wear similar uniforms.

 Uniquely among the U.S. uniformed services, a Coast Guard chief petty officer may also serve as officer-in-charge of a unit.
 Such units may include small boat stations or detachments or a Marine Protector-class patrol boat.